joe-castle/timrjs/README.md

 # TimrJS

-Timr is a simple, event driven, utility for creating timers in JavaScript.
+Timr is a simple - event driven - utility for creating timers in JavaScript.

-Timr makes use of some ES6 features, so if your project needs to support environments that don't have ES6 support, it's recommended to use a transpiler like Babel.

-Otherwise it works with the latest versions of Node and with browsers using a module bundler like Browserify or Webpack.

-Alternatively, the CDN versions have been pre-compiled with Babel and also support RequireJS.
+Compatible with Browsers, NodeJS and RequireJS.

 ### Installation
 Install with npm or Bower.